bdaiinstitute/spot_ros2/examples/simple_walk_forward/README.md

         self._robot = SpotCommander()
 ```

 Finally we want to be able to command Spot to do things.
-We do this via a wrapper around the action client that talks to an action server running in the Spot driver:
+We do this via a wrapper around the action client that talks to an action server running in the Spot driver (for more information about ROS2 actions see [here](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.html)):
 ```python
         self._robot_command_client = ActionClientWrapper(RobotCommand, 'robot_command')
 ```